 Here at MUO, we’ve covered a lot about creating a mailing list and a newsletter.
 James described a useful online service called Zotero for using a mailing list.
-Steve offered two great online services that you could use to distribute a newsletter.
-However, In all of these cases, you are dependent upon another online service – most of which are not usually free.
+However, in all of these cases, you are dependent upon another online service – most of which are not usually free.

 Enter PHPList.
 You’ve heard of PHPList on Directory – at least the hosted option anyway.
 Once again, this is an online service that you pay for, where you can set up a mailing list on your website.
 Someone else hosts the service and the list, and you have to pay a monthly fee.
 But you can actually download PHPList for absolutely free and install it on your own web server.
 The folks at PHPList will charge hundreds to install and configure the service for you, but in all honesty if you’ve ever installed WordPress or other PHP apps on your server before, this one isn’t a whole lot different.
 You can do it yourself.

 What’s the benefit of installing the script on your own server?
 Well, number one, your entire list and everything associated with the subscriptions and newsletter are stored somewhere that you control.
 It’s also free.

 First, download a free copy of PHPList, and save it to your PC.
 Just as when you install WordPress, using phpMyAdmin, or whatever utility your web host uses to create a new SQL Database, add a new database called “phplistdb” and then add a new user “phplist” with password “phplist“, and grant all rights to the phplistdb database.